How the policy check works

 1. The library

-The foundation is a policy library I built and maintain myself: structured notes on the written policies of more than 60 lenders.
+The foundation is a set of policy research notes I built and maintain myself: structured notes on the written policies of more than 60 lenders.
 Lender policy means the written rules a lender uses to decide who it will lend to - how it reads self-employed income, how it treats a past default, what deposit it expects for a given property type.
 Each note in the library records where the information came from, the date it was sourced, and a confidence rating - how sure I am that the note still matches the lender's current position.
 Lenders change their credit guides constantly, so the library is refreshed as those guides change.
 Notes that are getting old are flagged as stale rather than trusted blindly.

 2. What happens when you enquire

 When you send through your scenario, it gets checked against the library first - before anyone talks about lenders.
 The check looks at the things lenders actually decide on: your income type (PAYG, self-employed, mixed), your deposit, your credit history, the property itself and the purpose of the loan.
 The output is not a guess and not a single "answer".
-It is a shortlist of lender lanes worth investigating - the pathways whose written policy suggests your scenario may fit, and the ones whose policy suggests it will not.
+It is a shortlist of lender lanes worth investigating - the options whose written policy suggests your scenario may fit, and the ones whose policy suggests it will not.
 From there I do the human work: verifying the shortlist, weighing the trade-offs and talking it through with you.

 3. What the software does NOT do